cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-overview-part1.md

 ## Power of GraphQL

 GraphQL is a query language for APIs and a runtime for fulfilling those queries with existing data objects.
 GraphQL uses a strong type system to define the capabilities of an API where the object types exposed in the API are defined in a schema using the GraphQL Schema Definition Language (SDL).
 The schema is a contract between client and server defining how a client can access the data.
-And it also defines the data structure that is agreed to be sent/requested over the network, allowing rapid independent development by frontend and backend developers as producers and consumers.
-GraphQL gives enormous power to clients to request required data over single hops and reduce network latency to drive better user experience using rich and related data elements.
+It also defines the data structure that is agreed to be sent/requested over the network, allowing rapid independent development by frontend and backend developers as producers and consumers.
+GraphQL gives enormous power to clients to request required data over single hops,  reducing network latency to drive better user experience using rich and related data elements.

 ## Importance of data authorization